miniconnect/holodb/projects/regex/README.md

 ## Unsupported constructs:

-Here are some of the major features that aren't supported:
+Here are some features that aren't supported:

 - Modifiers
+- Non-binary character properties
+- Character class intersection and subtraction
 - Non-greedy quantifiers
 - Lookahead and lookbehind
 - Recursion
-- Non-binary character properties
 - Atomic and other special groups
 - Backtracking control verbs

+In the future, some of these may be implemented.

 ## Normalizations